OpenConextApps/php-voot-provider/README.md

 make sure you match the configuration values with the `ldapsearch` commands that do work.

-# Configuring OAuth Consumers
+# Configuring OAuth Clients

-The default OAuth token store contains one OAuth consumer.
+The default OAuth token store contains one OAuth client.
 To add your own you can use the SQLite command line tool to add some:

     $ echo "INSERT INTO Client VALUES('client_id',"Client Description",NULL,'http://host.tld/redirect_uri','public');" | sqlite3 data/oauth2.sqlite

-In the future a web application will be written for this.
+In the future a web application will be written for this to allow designated users to administer client registrations.

 # Testing